SofaComplianceRobotics/Emio.demo_tictactoe/demo_tictactoe.md

 The pawns are cubes with a photo of a cat or a dog on top.
 We trained Emio to recognize the cats and dogs.
 Choose a pawn and start playing with Emio.

+### Requirements

+To launch the demo, you need to install:

+1. [**Darknet**](https://github.com/hank-ai/darknet): Darknet is an open source neural network framework written in C, C++, and CUDA.
+No binaries are provided, you need to clone the GitHub project and compile from source.
+You can follow the instructions on the [GitHub repository](https://github.com/hank-ai/darknet).
+2. [**DarkHelp**](https://github.com/stephanecharette/DarkHelp): The DarkHelp C++ API is a wrapper to make it easier to use the Darknet neural network framework.
+No binaries are provided, you need to clone the GitHub project and compile from source.
+You can follow the instructions on the [GitHub repository](https://github.com/stephanecharette/DarkHelp).
+3. In the field below, set the path to the DarkHelp python library.
+This is required for Emio to use the Darknet neural network framework.

+    #input("darkhelp_path", "Path to DarkHelp", "PATH_TO_darkhelp/src-python")

 ### Gameplay sequence

 1. Click the python button below